sgoldenlab/SMART2/docs/wholebrain_installation.md

 If you do have a space in your user folder, we suggest renaming your user account along with the user folder using these in-depth instructions: [link here](https://www.repairwin.com/how-to-rename-user-and-user-folder-in-windows-7-8-10/).
 Alternatively, you can create an entirely new user account with administrative privileges for the purposes of this installation and pipeline usage (this will be entirely separate from your normal account which may be annoying).

 ## Installing Wholebrain on Windows
+Please follow the steps from top to bottom.

 ### Pre-installation step
 Please go to [this link](https://osf.io/fvbuh/) to download all the installation files needed for wholebrain.